napari/docs/docs/naps/6-contributable-menus.md

 Where a plugin developer feels that none of the submenus of a given menu are suitable for their purpose, they should add their item to the deepest applicable menu.
-For example, a widget that takes a layer and produces a new layer through random perturbations would not fit under `Layers -> Segmentation` but could fit under the top level `Layers` menu.
+For example, a widget that takes a layer and produces a new layer through random perturbations would not fit under `Layers -> Segment` but could fit under the top level `Layers` menu.

 Where a plugin developer feels no top level menu or submenu is suitable for their purpose,